SonarSource/sonarlint-vscode/README.md

 ## Requirements

-The only thing you need is a Java Runtime (JRE) 8 or 11 installed on your computer.
+The only thing you need is a Java Runtime (JRE) 8 or 11.
+If one is already installed on your computer, SonarLint should automatically find and use it.

+If a suitable JRE cannot be found at the usual places, SonarLint will ask for your permission to download and manage its own version.

-SonarLint should automatically find it but you can also explicitly set the path where the JRE is installed using the 'sonarlint.ls.javaHome' variable in VS Code settings.
-For example:
+Finally, you can explicitly set the path where the JRE is installed using the `sonarlint.ls.javaHome` variable in VS Code settings.
+For instance:

     {
         "sonarlint.ls.javaHome": "C:\\Program Files\\Java\\jre1.8.0_131"